-On video, Carrie called me evil and vengeful, repeatedly, and expressed pity.
+On video, Carrie called me evil and vindictive, repeatedly, and expressed pity.
 Every time Jax started up, she “soothed him” quick!
 She could keep herself from screaming and swearing on record, but not him.
 And she knew it.
 That woman is all an act.

 First, no self-respecting modern woman says such a stupid, sexist thing anymore.
 (Trust me when I tell you that 90% of her show has been full-on 1950s Stepford.)

-Second, you have no idea the courage the last month, summer, and year have required of me.
+Finally, you have no idea the courage the last month, summer, and year have required of me.
 You have no idea who I am, or the power, daring, and strength in my wheelhouse.
 I’ve seen your behavior, too, and I’m strong enough to take responsibility for my part, get better, and never get here again.